Ultraplot/ultraplot/docs/why.rst

 #.
 The subplot aspect ratio is generally more relevant than the figure
    aspect ratio.
-A default aspect ratio of ``1`` is desirable for most plots, and the aspect ratio must be held fixed for :ref:`geographic and polar <ug_proj>` projections and most `~matplotlib.axes.Axes.imshow` plots.
+A default aspect ratio of ``1`` is desirable for most plots, and the aspect ratio must be held fixed for :ref:`geographic and polar <ug_proj>` projections and most :func:`~matplotlib.axes.Axes.imshow` plots.
 #.
 The subplot width and height control the "apparent" size of lines, markers,
    text, and other plotted content.
 If the figure size is fixed, adding more subplots will decrease the average subplot size and increase the "apparent"